hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 %%

 More recent research of pilgrimages in Shikoku was done by Thal (2005), who studies the development of the Konpira site located in norther Shikoku, but whose popularity spread throughout Japan.
-##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
-*North region of Shikoku*

-Thal's research looks at the Konpira pilgrimage, a religious site in ?
-Shikoku, which by the early 1800s had began to rival Ise in popularity.
-The growth of this site was not due to its religious significance alone, as Thal observes that it relied on business owners as much as it did on the priests, and thus the popularity of this location developed in tandem with the surrounding markets and entertainment.
-In order to raise income as well as the religious status of the shrine,"[t]he priests of Konpira, like priests of other would be pilgrimage sites, simultaneously developed the attractions of both the god and the town to boost the economic viability of the sacred domain" (3), holding lavish festivals and parades which they times with events in the nearby town.
-"In the phenomenon common to pilgrimage sites in Japan and around the world, Mt.
-Zozu and its gods grew amid a bustling pilgrimage economy of entertainments and commerce: performances, prostitution, and gambling proved as integral to the growth of the sites as amulets and worship" (ibid, 3)

-The support of Konpira also offered social benefits to benefactors, as the Konpira religious institution  "legitimized, protected, and enhanced the prestige of the Takamatsu lords".
-Thal describes how the supporting domain families, Matsudaira and Kyogoku, mutually benefited all parties, "weaving the sacred domain of Konpira - oustide the formal boundaries of any of the three larger domains - into an expanding network of personal, economic, and ritual relationships" (ibid, 78).